-- The PACO Type L pump is not self-priming, and must be completely primed (filled with liquid) before starting. - If the pump will operate with a positive suction head, prime by opening the suction valve and allowing liquid to enter pump casing.
-Open air vents at this time, and make sure all air is forced from pump by liquid before closing. - Rotate the shaft by hand to free entrapped air from impeller passageways. - If pump has a suction lift, priming must be accomplished by other methods.
-The use of foot valves or ejectors, or manual filling of the pump casing and suction line with liquid are possible methods suggested for this purpose. - CAUTION: Never run the pump dry in the hope that it will prime itself!
+- The PACO inline centrifugal pumps are not selfpriming, and must be completely primed (filled with liquid) before starting. - If the pump will operate with a positive suction head, prime by opening the suction valve and allowing liquid to enter pump casing.
+Open all air vents a the high points of pump and piping to ensure air is forced from pump by liquid.
+Disconnect the recirculation line at the seal housing and bleed completely of all air.
+Re-connect the line prior to start-up. - Rotate the shaft by hand to free entrapped air from impeller passageways. - If pump has a suction lift, priming must be accomplished by other methods.
+The use of foot valves or ejectors, or manual filling of the pump casing and suction line with liquid are possible methods suggested for this purpose.

+CAUTION: Never run the pump dry in the hope that it will prime itself!
 Serious damage to the mechanical seal will result.